Añete: Bulgaria

 On 23 July 2014, Añete signed a one-year contract with Bulgarian side Levski Sofia.
 He made his debut four days later, in a 2–0 loss against CSKA Sofia in the Eternal derby of Bulgarian football.
 On 14 September, Añete scored his first goal with fantastic lob, netting the second in a 2–0 home win over Slavia Sofia.
 In the last minute of the game, he chipped the ball and lobbed it over the advancing Slavia's goalkeeper.
 On 6 December, during a 1–0 away loss against Cherno More, for a challenge on opponent Añete received his first red card in Bulgaria.

 On 17 April 2015, Añete scored a hat-trick in a league match against Lokomotiv Plovdiv and was voted Man of the Match by the fans.
 On 29 April Antonio scored a crucial last-minute goal to secure a 1–0 victory in the Bulgarian Cup Semifinal against Ludogorets.
 The final result of the game was 1–0 and Levski got through the final.
 The Spaniard also opened the scoring in the 2015 Bulgarian Cup final, but Cherno More netted an equalizer in the 92nd minute and won the match after extra time.

 He was considered a key player by the Levski Sofia management (with the potential to have the team built around him).
 He scored 14 goals in 28 matches and became the top-scorer of A group in Bulgaria for season 2014/2015.
 However, in June 2015, Añete confirmed that he will not be extending his contract with the "bluemen".

 After playing one season in Neftchi Baku, on 24 June 2016 Añete returned to Levski Sofia.
 He left the club in May 2017 when his contract ended.

 Return to Greece

-On 23 July 2017, Apollon Smyrni announced the signing of Añete on a one-year contract, ahead of the 2017–18 season.
+On 23 July 2017, Apollon Smyrnis announced the signing of Añete on a one-year contract, ahead of the 2017–18 season.